 - Repair and maintenance requirements

 - UPS truck drivers' records, including details on hours of service

 - Program development and implementation on preventing alcohol and drug use

-Even following the rules and regulations, there are expanding numbers of injuries and fatal accidents every year involving UPS delivery trucks.UPS Truck Accident Causes
+Even following the rules and regulations, there are expanding numbers of injuries and fatal accidents every year involving UPS delivery trucks and semi-tractor trailers.

-In most incidences, an accident with UPS truck involves a variety of entities and individuals.
-In many collisions, motorists and passengers in other vehicles suffered serious injuries.
-Many of these injuries might have been avoided if the UPS truck driver add been properly and adequately trained.
-Often times, the truck is overloaded, causing brake failure or challenges when attempting to maneuver the vehicle in certain road and weather conditions.
+In most incidents, a UPS truck accident involves various entities and individuals.
+In many collisions, motorists and passengers in other vehicles suffered severe injuries.
+Many of these injuries might have been avoided if their employer had properly and adequately trained the UPS truck driver.

-Proper training often means a difference between a fatal accident, and the near miss.
-With a number of miles driven by UPS drivers every year, shifting loads, adverse weather conditions and basic distractions every driver faces during the day magnifies the potential of severe collisions with others on the road.Common causes for a UPS collision include:
+Improperly training company employees often means the difference between a fatal truck accident and a near-miss.
+The excessive number of miles driven by UPS truck drivers every year, shifting loads, adverse weather conditions, and common distractions every driver faces during the day magnify the potential for severe collisions with cars and UPS vehicles sharing the road.

 - Excessive speed